concussionjs/concussionjs-core/README.md

 ### 3. Configuring the server (config.json)

-The ConcussionJS Core Platform uses mongodb for object persistence, and Redis to support the rate-limiting proxy configuration.
+The ConcussionJS Core Platform uses MongoDB for object persistence, and Redis to support the rate-limiting proxy configuration.

 ```
     {